-Here are five of the best GMAT prep books which will help you achieve a top GMAT score:
+Here are five of the best GMAT exam prep books that will help you achieve a top GMAT score.

 1. The GMAT Official Guide

-The GMAT Official Guide is the number one book you cannot do without.
+The GMAT Official Guide is the one book you can't do without.

-There is no substitute for the real GMAT questions in the Official Guide to help with building up your GMAT understanding and intuition.
-There are patterns in real GMAT questions that are missing in questions devised by test prep companies, so much so that a seasoned GMAT coach is often able to tell real GMAT questions from imitation ones.
+SImply put, there’s no substitute for the genuine GMAT questions that you get in the Official Guide.
+There are patterns in real GMAT questions that are missing in those devised by test prep companies, so much so that a seasoned GMAT coach can often spot imitation questions.

 2. The Critical Reasoning Bible (PowerScore)

-3. The GMAT Sentence Correction Strategy Guide (Manhattan Prep)
+3. All the GMAT Strategy Guide Set (Manhattan Prep)

 4. Total GMAT Math (Jeff Sackmann)

-It covers topics extensively, but you’ll need a good foundation to get value from this book.
-If you are rusty with math, or you need to go over the basics, this book might leave you confused and intimidated rather than enlightened.
+It covers math-based topics extensively, but you’ll need a solid foundation in math to get value from this title.
+If you are rusty with math, or you need to go over the basics, this book might be a little challenging to get your head around.
+Still, if you’re hoping to get a top score in the Quant section, this book may well help you do it.

 Next Read: